OptMap: Geometric Map Distillation via Submodular Maximization

 A major limitation of streaming submodular maximization algorithms is the need to select solutions with limited information, i.e., before evaluating the entire stream.
-Limited information degrades solution quality because low-quality elements may be included in solutions solely because they appear earlier in the stream, and high-quality elements may be omitted because they are evaluated at the end of the stream.
+Limited information degrades solution quality because low-quality elements may be included in solutions solely because they appear earlier in the stream.
+Similarly, high-quality elements may be omitted because they are evaluated at the end of the stream.
 Multiple methods to improve solution quality have been proposed such as \cite{chekuri2015streaming} which swaps solution elements when a higher quality element is presented.
 Solution swaps are used in combination with randomized sub-sampling in \cite{feldman2018less} to achieve near-optimal solutions in expectation with fewer submodular function evaluations.
-Several methods adopt a pseudo-streaming approach in which batches of elements are considered together (e.g., using a greedy algorithm on subsets of the input set) \cite{kazemi2019submodular}, or where inflated solution sets are refined by post-processing \cite{alaluf2022optimal}.
+Several methods adopt a pseudo-streaming approach where batches of elements are considered together (e.g., using a greedy algorithm on subsets of the input set) \cite{kazemi2019submodular}, or where inflated solution sets are refined by post-processing \cite{alaluf2022optimal}.
 These methods generally improve solution quality at the cost of either the deterministic nature of the algorithm or additional algorithmic steps which increase computation time.
 In specific cases where bias in input sets is known \emph{a priori} such as demographic problems, a partition constraint can be used to ensure the solution is not biased \cite{el2020fairness}.

 Dynamic submodular maximization algorithms \cite{monemizadeh2020dynamic, banihashem2023dynamic, chen2022complexity, banihashem2024dynamic} have a similar motivation to streaming algorithms as they aim to maximize a submodular function through a series of input set insertions and deletions.
-Dynamic algorithms are a generalized version of streaming algorithms as they do not assume full access to the input set and therefore suffer from worse memory and computation performance.
+Dynamic algorithms are a generalization of streaming algorithms that allow for input set insertion and deletion and, therefore, suffer from worse memory and computation performance.